ISCHEMIC STROKE / COMPLICATIONS

 Respiratory complications

-- hypoxia leads to a progression of brain damage with a transition from penumbra to necrosis and possible worsening of neurological deficit
+- hypoxia leads to a progression of brain damage, transitioning from penumbra to necrosis and potential worsening of neurological deficit

-- most common causes of respiratory failure are:
+- the most common causes of respiratory failure are:

-- congestion, difficulty coughing (bulbar syndrome, somnolence) ⇒ hypoxemia, hypercapnia
+- congestion, difficulty coughing (due to bulbar syndrome or somnolence) ⇒ hypoxemia, hypercapnia

 - airway obstruction